-If an event is notified to the Council at short notice the event organisers must still provide the documents as outlined above to ensure that the safety of the public has been considered.
-This documents must be provided to the Council prior to the start of the event.
-In short notice events it is the responsibility of all partnership agencies to work together to achieve a safe outcome.
+If notification of the event is given to the Council at short notice the event organisers must still provide the documents as outlined above to ensure that the safety of the public has been considered.
+These documents must be provided to the Council prior to the start of the event.
+In the case of 'short notice events' it is the responsibility of all partnership agencies to work together to achieve a safe outcome.

-If an event organiser believes their gathering is not a public event and maybe exempt from timelines listed above and all fees or charges an email should be sent to events@croydon.gov.uk
+If an event organiser believes their gathering is not a public event and maybe exempt from timelines listed above (including all fees or charges), an email should be sent to events@croydon.gov.uk.